2 Samuel 11

 1And it came to pass, after the year was expired, at the time when kings go forth to battle, that David sent Joab, and his servants with him, and all Israel; and they destroyed the children of Ammon, and besieged Rabbah.
 But David tarried still at Jerusalem.

-The refrain is clear: "at the time when kings go forth to battle."
-This is the hour for a king to lead.
-The Ammonites are under siege at Rabbah.
-The armies of Israel are in the field, under Joab's command.
-This is the moment David's presence is most needed123.
+Spring is the hour for a king to lead.
+The Ammonites are under siege at Rabbah, the armies of Israel are in the field under Joab, and this is the one moment David's presence is most needed.
+He has the troops.
+He has the cause.
+He stays in the capital.

 2 Samuel 11:2-4From the Roof: The Look, the Taking

-2And it came to pass in an eveningide, that David arose from off his bed, and walked upon the roof of the king's house: and from the roof he saw a woman washing herself; the woman was very beautiful to look upon.
-3And David sent and inquired after the woman.
+2And it came to pass in an eveningtide, that David arose from off his bed, and walked upon the roof of the king’s house: and from the roof he saw a woman washing herself; and the woman was very beautiful to look upon.
+3And David sent and enquired after the woman.
 And one said, Is not this Bathsheba, the daughter of Eliam, the wife of Uriah the Hittite?
-4And David sent messengers, and took her; and she came in unto him, and he lay with her; (for she was purified from her uncleanness:) and she returned unto her house.
+4And David sent messengers, and took her; and she came in unto him, and he lay with her; for she was purified from her uncleanness: and she returned unto her house.

 David inquires.
 He learns her name: Bathsheba, daughter of Eliam.
 He learns that she is the wife of Uriah.
 Uriah the Hittite - a foreigner, a convert, a soldier in David's own army.
-She is not available.
 She is bound by covenant.
 And David's response is to send messengers and take her.
-There is no seduction here, no courtship - only power.
+There is only power here.
 A king calls, and a woman must come.

 2 Samuel 11:5-13The Concealment Begins

-5And the woman conceived, and sent and told David, saying, I am with child.
+5And the woman conceived, and sent and told David, and said, I am with child.
 6And David sent to Joab, saying, Send me Uriah the Hittite.
-And Joab sent Uriah.
+And Joab sent Uriah to David.
 7And when Uriah was come unto him, David demanded of him how Joab did, and how the people did, and how the war prospered.
 8And David said to Uriah, Go down to thy house, and wash thy feet.
-And Uriah departed out of the king's house, and there followed him a mess of meat from the king.
-9But Uriah slept at the door of the king's house with all the servants of his lord, and went not down to his house.
+And Uriah departed out of the king’s house, and there followed him a mess of meat from the king.
+9But Uriah slept at the door of the king’s house with all the servants of his lord, and went not down to his house.

 2 Samuel 11:14-27The Final Step: Murder by Letter